DavidRC-Projects/motus_physio/README.md

 ## Credits

 - **NHS Physiotherapy Waiting Times Data**: [Flexcare Injury Clinic](https://flexcareinjuryclinic.co.uk/nhs-physiotherapy-waiting-list-sheffield) - Information about NHS physiotherapy waiting times in the UK
+- canvas for logo and readme image.
+- pexels for user photos to test and use in app.

 ## Acknowledgements